-Tucked in the southern part of Nairobi (Kenya’s capital), Nairobi National Park is the only park found in the city.
+To begin with, lying in the Southern part of Nairobi (Kenya’s capital) is Nairobi National Park.
 Established in 1946, this protected area was the first in Kenya and East Africa.
-The south of present-day Nairobi and the Athi plains were gifted with a variety of Wildlife in the late 19th century.
+Additionally, the South of present-day Nairobi and the Athi plains were gifted with a variety of Wildlife in the late 19th century.

-The Nomadic Masai lived and herded their cattle within the Park’s areas whilst the Kikuyu people farmed the forested highlands above Nairobi city.
+The Nomadic Maasai lived and herded their cattle within the Park’s areas whilst the Kikuyu people farmed the forested highlands above Nairobi city.
 These people were usually very alert with guns to protect themselves from the dangerous wild animals.
-People were evacuated from their lands due to an increase in the number of farms and livestock, later the Park was created.
+People were evacuated from their lands due to an increase in the number of farms and livestock, later the park was created.

 Nairobi is characterized by a dry climate and its altitude ranges between 1533 and 1760m.
 Usually, Nairobi is very dry and hot between January and March, April – June is a bit hot and wet and then from July to October, it is just warm and wet.

-The Park’s southern boundary is formed by River Mbagathi and it is open to the Anthi Kapiti Plains and the Kitengela Conservation Area.
+At the Park’s southern boundary lies River Mbagathi and it is open to the Anthi Kapiti Plains and the Kitengela Conservation Area.

-To add on, Nairobi National Park defines itself with unique vegetation that is predominated by open grass plain, Acacia bushes, and highland dry forests.
+In addition, Nairobi National Park defines itself with unique vegetation that by open grass plain, Acacia bushes, and highland dry forests.
 In the south of the Park, there is a riverine forest along the permanent river.

 By road, the distance from Nairobi is about 10km up to this Park and those who go by plane set off from Jomo Kenyatta International Airport or Wilson Airport.

-Nairobi National Park has seven gates in total and two are used for KWS services only (KWS headquarters).
+Nairobi National Park has seven gates in total with two of them being for KWS services only (KWS headquarters).
 Other gates for visitors’ access are Maasai gate, Mbagathi, Banda, and Maasai gate.

-It is a full day activity carried out along the water bodies, forests, and savannah plains of the Park.
-Other captivating activities in the Park include Picnicking, nature walk, stargazing, and events in the wild.
+It is a full day activity that takes place along the water bodies, forests, and savannah plains of the Park.
+Other captivating activities in the Park include picnicking, nature walk, stargazing, and events in the wild.

 There is no better way you can take in Nairobi National Park’s rich Wildlife than game driving.
-This Park is gifted with a variety of wild animals and most of them are common during the game drives.
-This activity takes about 2-3 hours and animals that can be seen include baboon, eastern black rhino, gazelle, cheetah, Grant’s Zebra, Masai giraffe, ostrich, Cape buffalo, African leopard, Impala, and lions.
+This Park has a variety of wild animals and most of them are common during the game drives.
+This activity takes about 2-3 hours.
+Additionally, some of the animals that one can view include;